rbeat/WebPad360/README.md

 ## Known Issues/Bugs

 - Only static IP address for now (for some reason, can't get DHCP to work)
-- No sticks for now
+- No sticks for now (only stick press)
-- Simple web UI/UX (to serve as a protoype)

 ## Prerequisites